ArunimaDas18/Deploying-nodejs-on-ec2/README.md

 # Node Hello World
 Simple node.js app that servers "Hello World!"

 Great for testing simple deployments on Cloud

+Create an ec2 instance -> Click on the security tab -> edit inbound rules -> Add rule -> Add Http and Https->save

 ## Step 1: Install NodeJS and NPM using nvm
 Install node version manager (nvm) by typing the following at the command line.